SCCB Services “life changing”

 “I thought, ‘Why me?
 Why not the next person?
 What did I do?’”
 Patrick recalled of losing his vision in 2018 to diabetic retinopathy.
 “As time passed, I realized that my life had changed, and I had to accept that.
 Even if it’s temporary, I have to accept it right now and make the best of it.”

 The anger, grief, and isolation he experienced after losing his vision are now distant memories for Patrick, who says he is doing even better today than before he lost his vision.
 When he came to the SC Commission for the Blind (SCCB), it was determined that Patrick was a good match for their Business Enterprise Program, which trains people who are blind or low vision to operate their own vending business.
-Today, he operates The Market, a convenience stand serving the Blythewood headquarters of the SC Department of Public Safety and the SC Department of Motor Vehicles (SCDMV).
+Today, he operates The Market, a facility serving the Blythewood headquarters of the SC Department of Public Safety and the SC Department of Motor Vehicles (SCDMV).

 “To do what you enjoy doing — for me, that’s success,” Patrick said one weekday morning as a steady line of customers left his store with their purchases.
 “Some people take time off, but when I’m here, it’s like I’m going on vacation.
 I enjoy coming here every single day.”

-One of the core principles of the program is that it trains eligible individuals who are blind and low vision with the skills they need to engage in full-time work and earn a livable income, according to Skinner.
+One of the core principles of the program is that it trains eligible individuals who are blind and low vision with the skills they need to engage in full-time work and earn a livable income, said Skinner.
 Individuals who successfully complete the BEP training may be awarded a stand (if available).
 SCCB then helps the vendor outfit their stand with any needed equipment and provide an initial inventory and supply.

 “The goal is that these individuals earn remunerative income that gives them financial independence,” Skinner said.
 “Once they start generating profit from the setup cost that we cover and are successfully running the business, the profits are all theirs.”